Postgraduate Funding Opportunities

 Grants are not likely to exceed £2,500.
 All grants are offered on a needs basis and therefore not all grants will be for £2,500.

-Please visit http://ffwg.org.uk/Pages/Emergency 20Grants.htm for more information about making an application.
+Please visit http://ffwg.org.uk/Pages/Emergency 20Grants.htm for more information about making an application and deadlines.

 Theodora Bosanquet Bursary

 This bursary is made available through the British Federation of Women Graduates Charitable Foundation.
 It is open to female postgraduate students in English Literature or History and the purpose of the award is to enable students to undertake a four week period of research in a library, archive or other place of scholarly research London during the period mid-June to mid-September.

 For further details including deadlines please visit http://ffwg.org.uk/Pages/TBB.htm